-Billy Taylor completed his first season as an assistant coach on head coach Fran McCaffery’s staff at the University of Iowa.
+Billy Taylor is in his second season as an assistant coach on head coach Fran McCaffery’s staff at the University of Iowa.

 Taylor joined the Hawkeye staff as an assistant coach after 18 years of collegiate coaching experience, including head coaching stints at Ball State, Lehigh, and Belmont Abbey.
 McCaffery coached Taylor as an assistant coach at Notre Dame (1992-95) and has been on the same staff as McCaffery on three different occasions.

 Most recently, Taylor was Iowa’s director of basketball operations for three seasons (2014-16), coordinating travel and carrying out the day-to-day activities of the basketball program.
 Iowa competed in the NCAA Tournament and had a first-team All-Big Ten honoree (Devyn Marble, Aaron White, Jarrod Uthoff) all three seasons of Taylor’s tenure at Iowa.

 Last season, Taylor helped the nationally-ranked Hawkeyes total 20 regular season wins and a likely invitation to its fourth NCAA Tournament in six years if not for the cancellation of the postseason due to the COVID-19 global pandemic.
 Taylor helped coach unanimous consensus first-team All-American Luka Garza.
 The junior center was named National Player of the Year by a handful of major news outlets, while also earning Big Ten Player of the Year and USBWA District VI Player of the Year distinction.

 Taylor was the top assistant for three seasons at UNC-Greensboro under McCaffery from 1999-02.
 The Spartans won the Southern Conference Championship and advanced to the NCAA Tournament with a 19-11 record in 2000-01, before posting a 20-10 mark and an NIT appearance in 2001-02.